 A big car rental service wants to promote a new branch and sends out a mailing to its business partners in the region.
 In the past, a standard map cutout with the location of the branch highlighted on the map was printed on the mailing piece.
 Today, we can benefit from new technical possibilities to print the individual route from each customer’s address to the car rental branch.
-This is map creates a dialog with the customer and the company.
+This map creates a dialog between the customer and the company.

 So you create individual routing plans?

 It is not really about doing the route planning for the customer.
 It’s more about overcoming the barriers of communication and showing the customers that you are there for them as a person.
 Further it not only has to be the route from the recipients address to the service provider.

 The locr LOCALmap provides another form of personalization that highlights the location of a business or event with individual pins or business logos.

 The LOCALmap’s cutout is customized for the recipient.
 The already addressed locr NAVImap provides another form of personalization – routing maps with a highlighted route from the recipient’s address to the promoted location.
 Start and finish point can be marked with individual business logos or icons.
 Last but not least the locr MULTImap gives another variation of personalized maps, that consists of several detailed views of a local or routing map.
 It is used whenever a single map is not giving enough detail and certain locations or starting and finish point shall be displayed separately.

 Is it very complex for businesses and marketing agencies to prepare their data for geo-personalization?
 And to what extend do printers have to be prepared or specialized to process these data?

 Thomas: The process is not more complicated than any other form of database direct marketing.
 Businesses that use a CRM-system for instance, already have the necessary information in a compact form.
 Finally, we just need an address list with information on the street name, house number, ZIP code and city to generate personalized maps.